-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until the future period.
-At September 30, 2015, the Medical Center recognized the net difference between projected and actual earnings pertaining to the Medical Center's defined benefit pension plan (Note 9) that are being amortized over a five-year period, totaling \$462,940 as deferred outflows of resources.
-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to assets, the statements of net position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until the future period.
+At September 30, 2016 and 2015, the Medical Center recognized \$826,423 and \$462,940, respectively, as deferred outflows of resources.
+In addition to liabilities, the statements of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At September 30, 2015, the Medical Center recognized the difference between expected and actual experience pertaining to the Medical Center's defined benefit pension plan (Note 9) that is being amortized over a 2.44 years, totaling \$55,759 as deferred outflows of resources.
+At September 30, 2016 and 2015, the Medical Center recognized \$114,344 and \$55,759, respectively, as deferred outflows of resources.